PingOne Authorize attributes provide contextual information that informs fine-grained dynamic authorization decisions.

 - Information points that provide the decision point with information.
 These data sources, modeled as services in PingOne Authorize, are sometimes referred to as Policy Information Points (PIPs).

 - Decision requests that package information coming from your application.
 For example, an attribute might correspond to an element of an HTTP request, such as the access token subject.

 - JSON schema properties defined in another attribute.

 Group attributes under parent attributes organized hierarchically in a tree structure.
 A simple and consistent structure can help your organization understand, update, and debug the Trust Framework.

+You can use the following components in attributes.
 For more information, see Adding an authorization attribute.

 Resolvers define source values for attributes.
 PingOne Authorize comes with built-in attributes that resolve PingOne identity and service information.
 Generated attributes resolve against other attributes to automatically extract properties from parent attributes.

 Using a pull model, the decision point resolves attribute values only when they’re needed during policy evaluation.

 You can make the original value of an attribute available for use in policies, or you can manipulate the value using processors that convert an attribute value to a different format or extract a specific part of it, such as a specific part of an HTTP response.

 You can use the transformed value in other attributes and in named conditions.